Photo Credit: Cosmic Sculptures, Lucy Suggate & Jack Webb, by Amy Sinead

 Applicants will be invited to complete and submit the following items:

-Our call out for the Spring Residency Programme (10th January - 8th April) is now open with a deadline of the 18th October at 11.00.
+Our call out for the Summer Residency Programme (25th April - 1st July) is now open.
+The deadline for applications is the 31st January at 12:00.

 Applicants will be informed of the panel members after the closing date so that conflicts of interest can be declared and mitigated.

 Applications will be read by the Artistic Director and four members of the Artist Advisory Group – a group of artists who represent the diverse array of voices and lived experiences that make up the Scottish dance sector.
-The decision of who the residency weeks are allocated to will be based on who the group believe will:
+The decision of who the residency weeks are allocated to will be based on:

 The panel will create a shortlist and then the Artistic Director and Programmes Manager will work together to examine the logistics of the programme in relation to budget, studio availability and dates.
 The Artistic Director will make the final decision on the programme.

-Should you wish to have a conversation about the application process, require this information in an alternative format, or have access requirements we need to meet to support you in making an application please contact Kirsty Somerville, Programmes Manager at Dance Base on email@example.com
+Should you wish to have a conversation about the application process, require this information in an alternative format, or have access requirements we need to meet to support you in making an application please contact Kirsty Somerville, Head of Professional Programme at Dance Base on Kirsty.Somerville@dancebase.co.uk